lifeisstillgood/softwaremind/docs/conceptchapters/_coders_new_managers.rst

 also cobra and crisis management - why treat only criss as soecial - managem this way all time - where is mist uotodate data who is involved on top

+An organisation is a machine
+Typically the central nervous system has been information passed "up" the hierarchy through literate management - budgets were limiting size of unapproved action

+but with software the central nervous system bypasses management reporting uowards - it's not needed, but they still exist as supervisory and budgetary and political

+but much of role is removed by software - as we move to full SOP in software it almost all goes.

+management will be perfect trades unions

 My inner Trades Unionist (cloth cap, beer, sandwiches) is alive and well, but other than middle age what is droving this?